openstack/nova/doc/source/admin/remote-console-access.rst

 This means a typical deployment with noVNC-based VNC consoles will have the following components:

-- An instance of the :program:`nova-consoleauth` service.
-Typically runs on the controller host.

 - One or more :program:`nova-novncproxy` service.
 Supports browser-based noVNC clients.
 For simple deployments, this service typically runs on the same machine as :program:`nova-api` because it operates as a proxy between the